 The pace and complexity of regulatory change means that risk and compliance functions face an increasing workload, often against a backdrop of rising cost pressures.
 Technology should be deployed to automate schedules and tasks that are currently performed manually.
 Technology should also proactively prompt and remind the relevant people of key activities, priorities and focus areas without the need for manual intervention.

 People development and management is at the heart of cultural change.
-Systems can help to ensure that all staff are properly trained and equipped, and also that they understand the intersecting multiple culture and conduct initiatives that underpin cultural change.
+Systems can help to ensure that all staff are properly trained and equipped, and that they also understand the intersecting multiple culture and conduct initiatives that underpin cultural change.
 Under the SMCR, a senior manager will be made personally accountable for ensuring this happens (a prescribed responsibility).

 Systems can do this by automatically flagging team members who need help, who need coaching or those who do not understand their responsibilities.
 Technology can empower your people to be more effective people managers.

 It is perhaps counterintuitive, but many firms need to adopt new systems to help their people focus on their people.
 It is this focus on people and their behaviours which will deliver successful culture change and compliance with regulatory obligations.
-Cultural initiatives that introduce large administration burdens or “tick-box” evidence capture get in the way of and often prevent the changes they are intended to deliver.
+Cultural initiatives that introduce large administration burdens or “tick-box” evidence capture get in the way of, and often prevent, the changes they are intended to deliver.

-Modern technology, sometimes referred to as regtech in financial services, that is “technology designed to support compliance and mitigate the costs to regulation”, can efficiently and effectively deliver culture and conduct programmes.
+Modern technology, sometimes referred to as ‘regtech’ in financial services, that is “technology designed to support compliance and mitigate the costs to regulation”, can efficiently and effectively deliver culture and conduct programmes.
 These people-centric regtech solutions can be easily tailored to your firm’s specific business and people processes.

 Risk and compliance professionals need to assess whether they have the appropriate processes and control infrastructure in place to support their firm’s target culture and, if not, present a clear business case to implement it.
 Our software solution, Pentana Compliance, helps firms to manage competency and SMCR requirements, placing culture and governance at the centre of corporate activity.
 Find out more about how Ideagen can help your organisation embed a culture of compliance with our free behaviour science and compliance e-book.